 We coordinate benefits with Medicare as required under federal law.
 This includes coordinating to the Medicare allowable amount.
-To the extent permitted, if the Plan is secondary to Medicare, we will not pay for any part of a covered expense that is actually paid under Medicare or would have been paid under Medicare Part B if you had enrolled in Medicare when eligible.
-We will estimate what Medicare would have paid and reduce our benefits based on the estimate.
-If the Plan is secondary to Medicare, we will not pay any expenses incurred from providers who have opted out of Medicare participation.
+If the Plan is secondary to Medicare, we will not pay any expenses incurred from providers who have chosen not to participate in Medicare.